WreckNoFear/valorant-piano-midi/readme.md

 # Piano MIDI

-Code by Adam S.
+Programmed by Adam.

+# Key points

-Keys and pedals are in a layout optimised for Valorant.
+> Computer keys correspond with keys and pedals in a layout optimised for Valorant.
-Computer keys (X, TAB, G, C, M) were binded to the additional side buttons on the Logitech G503 Hero mouse.
+> Computer keys (X, TAB, G, C, M) were binded to the additional side buttons on the Logitech G503 Hero mouse.

 # Run the program